 10 facts about St Patrick

-3. At the age of sixteen, he was captured and sold into slavery in Ireland.
-He turned to God to help him endure his enslavement…now who wouldn’t.
+3. At the age of 16, he was captured and sold into slavery in Ireland.
+He turned to God to help him endure his enslavement.
+(Who wouldn’t?)

-4. The actual colour of St. Patrick is blue.
-Green became associated with St. Patrick’s Day as it’s the colour worn by immortals.
-And in Irish culture it was believed that wearing green helped your crops to grow.
+4. The actual colour of St Patrick is blue.
+Green became associated with St Patrick’s Day because it’s the colour worn by immortals.
+In Irish culture it was believed that wearing green helped your crops to grow.

-6. Your odds of finding a four-leaf clover at about 1 – 10,000, so much for the luck of the Irish.
+6. Your odds of finding a four-leaf clover at about 1 in 10,000.
+So much for the luck of the Irish.

 7. The phrase “Drowning the Shamrock” derives from floating a shamrock on top of whiskey before drinking it.
 The Irish believe it brings you good luck for a year.